Parent Lindbladians for Matrix Product Density Operators: Parent Lindbladian constructions: Non-simple MPDO

 The corresponding local Lindbladian is rapid-mi\-xing.
 It is easy to verify that it brings the product state $|0\rangle\langle 0|^{\otimes N}$ to $(\bo^{\otimes N}+\sigma_z^{\otimes N})/2^N$ and the product states $|0\rangle\langle 0|^{\otimes (N-1)}\otimes |1\rangle\langle 1|$ to $(\bo^{\otimes N}-\sigma_z^{\otimes N})/2^N$.
 The steady states of the global Lindbladian take the form of

 with $c\in(-2^{-N},2^{-N})$.
 There are two independent steady states, independent of the boundary condition.
 Indeed, $g=\text{dim}(A)=2$ for $A=\mathbb{C}\mathbb{Z}_2$.
 However, unlike \cref{ex:pLGHZ}, the coefficient of $\bo_2^{\otimes N}$ is fixed to $1/2^N$ for $\rho^{(N)}_\infty$ to be a valid density matrix.
 This is a general feature for non-simple MPDO.
-Admitting a rapid-mixing local Lindbladian, this state is in a different phase from the classical GHZ state. \end{exmp}
+This state is in the trivial phase because the parent Lindbladian drives a product state fast to it, and therefore, it is in a different phase from the classical GHZ state. \end{exmp}

-We provide a more complicated example for parent Lindbladian construction in \cref{sec:Fib} for Fibonacci $C^*$-weak Hopf algebra $A=\text{Fib}$.
+We provide a more complicated example for the parent Lindbladian construction in \cref{sec:Fib} for the Fibonacci $C^*$-weak Hopf algebra $A=\text{Fib}$.
 In this example, $g=2$ while $\text{dim}(A)=13$.